CylonicRaider/basebot/MANUAL.md

 arguments on to the parent class constructor and perform initialization as necessary.

-Individual bot instance can access the `BotManager` that created them via the `manager` attribute, and other bot instance via it (although there is no standard way for that).
+Individual bot instances can access the `BotManager` that created them via the `manager` attribute, and other bot instances via it (although there is no standard way for that).

 See also the subsection about thread safety just below.